devices-lab/MakeDevice-backend/README.md

 ### Progress

 1. Fixed issues with generated traces cutting through the keep-out zones, particularly top and right side of the keep-out zones
 2. Fixed A\* search algorithm for pathfinding
 3. Implemented diagonal routing, breadth first search creates noticebly cleaner traces
 4. New layer_mappings parameters passed into generate_gebrer script, which specify which net goes on which layer
 5. Implemented detection of intersection
 6. Now removes traces that overlap on top of each other, entirely or partially
 7. Segment splitting (removing the old segment at the intersection and insering two new ones)

-### TODO:
+### Issues TO FIX

+**Wed 15 Jan, 2025**

-- [ ] Fix up the way layer mappings are passed onto the generate, maybe the EMPTY net is not necessary to puy through
+- [ ] Fix up the way layer mappings are passed onto the generate, maybe the EMPTY net is not necessary to put through

-- [ ] BUGS: fix the bugs that occur when rotating modules, UGH!
+- [ ] When setting the grid resolution to 0.1, it doesn't work when it does work in 1 grid resolution.
+- [x] When extracting sockets, the location was getting rounded to the nearest grid resolution value, therefore locations of sockets are accurately detected
+- [x] The keep-out zone extraction has incorrect coordinates for the top-right corner
+- [ ] When adding an unknown (debug.gbr) file to /output directory, this resulted in double the amount of merged files (happened twice nad not again later???)
+- [ ] Improve layer mappings, and set it up so that you can pass which layer
+- [x] Not checking if the route goes inside of a keep-out zone when the route moves diagonally
+- [x] Fix the strategy with the keep-out zones if the margin is > 0, when routing a net, remove the keepout area of the margin around the current sockets
+- [x] Remove breadth-first-search as it is less efficient
+- [x] Temporary keep-out zones for vias are smaller for left and bottom located vias, and right and top are too large
+- [ ] When a route exists/enters a socket keep-out zone, it goes directly out, rather than diagonally, or just to the closest line
+- [ ] Check the logoci for merging with the closest trace on the same net

+### JSON idea for each module

+Contains information about

+- Which layers it uses/how many 2/4